Courses

 SW 569 - Advanced Standing Seminar

-Required for students in the Advanced Standing program, this course is designed to provide a bridge to the concentration year clinical curriculum and practicum .
-A strong emphasis is on exploring the development of a professional social work identity and on supporting student's increasing self-awareness and ability to learn from practice experience.
-The course will focus on broadening the capacity for the use of self, promoting reflective practice, conceptualizing various theoretical perspectives and their application to clinical work and enhancing the ability to work across difference.<br />
+This 3-credit course is designed to provide a bridge to the concentration year clinical curriculum and practicum placement.
+A strong emphasis is on exploring the development of professional social work identity and on supporting students' increasing self-awareness and ability to learn from practice experience.
+The course will focus on broadening the capacity for the use of self, promoting reflective practice, conceptualizing various theoretical perspectives and their application to clinical work, and enhancing the ability to work across differences.

 Section Section Dates Time Instructor Credits Location